arkgast/tin-bank/README.md

 In the next file `config/default.js` is necessary to change for the information in favor of the one is needed for the environment.

 Create and fill out `.env` file based on the structure of `env-example`

+## Bank configuration

+The default bank configuration looks like this:

+    DEFAULT_CONFIG = {
+      createActionError: false,
+      signActionError: false,
+      continueCallDelay: 0,
+      responseDelay: 0,
+      asyncFlow: true,
+      error: null,
+      regularFlowError: true,
+      reverseFlowError: false
+    }

+### Config erros

+If any error is setup it is going to be thrown only on regular flow to be thrown on reverse flow it must be setup explicitly.

+    createActionError: false,
+    signActionError: false,
+    error: null
+    regularFlowError: true,
+    reverseFlowError: false

+### Config flow

+By default the flow the banks managed is async with no delay on the response.

+    asyncFlow: true,
+    continueCallDelay: 0,
+    responseDelay: 0,